 What about the deep Amazonian rainforest where there are still to this day dozens of uncontacted tribes?
 Yet first contact for these indigenous groups is most likely to be with loggers.
 Although deforestation rates have declined from a decade ago, tropical rainforests continue to be bulldozed at a rate of a football field every few seconds.
 Eighty percent of the world's ancient forests have been destroyed or degraded, half of that has been in the last 30 years.

 What about bottom of the ocean?
 Even there the human fingerprints are everywhere.
 Deep sea trawling by commercial fishing fleets drags heavy metal beams over the sea floor, crushing and scattering slow-growing deep corals and other creatures and kicking up plumes of underwater dust that can be seen by satellites.
 And each year, an area twice the size of the continental United States is bottom trawled, scooping up more fish than the ocean can replenish.
 Four-fifths of commercial fish species are considered by marine biologists to be fully-exploited, over-exploited or have collapsed.
-On our current trajectory, no commercially-viable fish stocks will be left by the time Aurora turns 40.
+On our current trajectory, no commercially-viable fish stocks will be left by the time my daughter turns 40.